AndreSantiagoCorreia/AndreSantiagoCorreia/README.md

 👋 Welcome to my GitHub!

-🎓 I'm a passionate 5th-year computer engineering student eagerly diving into the realms of software development.
+🎓 I'm a passionate recent graduate in Computer Engineering eagerly diving into the realms of software development.

 💻 Within these repositories, you'll find my explorations, projects, and contributions, reflecting my dedication to honing my skills.